hexrom/golden-kali-linux/README.md

-# kali-pack
+# kali-golden
-Terraform Packer template for creating Kali Linux Amazon Machine Image (AMI) in AWS
+Terraform Packer template for creating a golden Kali Linux Amazon Machine Image (AMI) in AWS

 ## Creating an AWS EC2 Instance with Packer and Terraform